-The beach will always be one of the best free things to do for families, and of the beaches that Orlandoans most love is Cocoa Beach, located just east of the city straight down the State Road 528.
+The beach will always be one of the best family activities in Orlando, and of the beaches that Orlandoans most love is Cocoa Beach, located just east of the city straight down the State Road 528.
 Facilities include a 300-acre parking lot, large picnic pavilions, picnic tables, walkways and a bathhouse with outdoor showers and restrooms.
-It’s around an hour’s drive from Orlando; all you need to pay for is the gas.
+It’s around an hour’s drive; all you need to pay for is the gas.

 An hour’s drive from Orlando, Daytona is one of the few Florida beaches where you can drive onto the sand.
 This traditional Atlantic Ocean beach also boasts a boardwalk and a pier, plus child-friendly attractions like a dazzling water park and a family entertainment center.
 Nearby you’ll find the Daytona International Speedway, historic St. Augustine and the lovely New Smyrna Beach.

-It may be a longer drive than the east coast beaches but Clearwater is well worth making the effort to get to.
+You might not expect beaches to make the list of things to do in Orlando, but they’re easy to get to from the city.
+It may be a longer drive than the east coast beaches but Clearwater is well worth the effort.
 Three miles of powdery sands and an abundance of family attractions await in this reawakening old Florida town along the Gulf Coast.
 Once you’re there you’ll find plenty of affordable eateries and beach shops.

 Located in Winter Park, this fascinating art museum houses the world’s best collection of works by designer Louis Comfort Tiffany.
 There’s also a major collection of American pottery, and fine collections of 19th- and 20th-century American paintings, graphics and decorative arts.
 Admission is just a few dollars for adults and free for under 12s.

-Hailed as one of the most eclectic and visually stimulating art galleries in America, the Grand Bohemian is home to awe-inspiring local contemporary art and jewelry, along with European paintings from the 19th century.
+For cultural things to do where better to head than this?
+Hailed as one of the most eclectic and visually stimulating art galleries in America, the Grand Bohemian is home to awe-inspiring local contemporary art and jewellery, along with European paintings from the 19th century.